biletnam/theatre-booking-akka-example/README.md

 ![image](https://user-images.githubusercontent.com/14280155/32306466-cdf05c4a-bf51-11e7-8abf-2a46588571d9.png)

-In this case, the shard region can communicate with the shard coordinator to locate the shard.
+In this case, the shard region can communicate with the __shard coordinator__ to locate the shard.
 That information is then cached.
 Going forward, messages can be sent directly _without_ the need to communicate with the coordinator.

+### A note on consistency ###
+With a basic understanding of how sharding works, __How does it help with consistency specifically?__

+Sharding provides a __consistency boundary__ in the form of a __*single consistent actor*__ in the cluster.
+All communication that is done with a specific entity ID always goes through that actor.
+The Akka cluster sharding mechanism ensures that only one actor with the given ID is running in the cluster at any time.
+This means that you can use the single-threaded illusion to your advantage.
+- You know that any requests will always go to that particular actor
+- You also know that an actor can process only one message at a time.

+This means that you can _guarantee_ __message ordering__ and __consistent state__ within the bounds of that actor.

+By creating a boundary around the consistency and isolating it to a single entity, you can use that boundary to allow scalability.
+Consistency is limited to a single entity, and therefore you can scale the system across multiple entities.